Ollie Horgan: Personal life and death

-Horgan was a schoolteacher by profession, working as a physical education teacher at St Eunan's College in Letterkenny.
+Horgan was a schoolteacher by profession, working as a maths teacher at St Eunan's College in Letterkenny.
+He also taught physical education classes at St Eunan's.
 A pianist, originally from Galway, he was interested in Bach and Beethoven.

 Horgan died on 28 August 2025, after a battle with cancer, at the age of 57.
-Upon his death, President of Ireland Michael D. Higgins paid tribute to Horgan, stating "It is with great sadness that I have learnt of the death of Ollie Horgan.
+Upon his death, President of Ireland Michael D. Higgins paid tribute to Horgan.

+It is with great sadness that I have learnt of the death of Ollie Horgan.
 Ollie was one of the most respected and popular people in the League of Ireland.
 He will be warmly remembered for his wonderful management and intense passion for the game, in particular during his near decade-long spell as manager of Finn Harps.
 More recently Ollie has played a key role, working as assistant to John Caulfield, in the successful recent seasons of Galway United, only leaving his role in recent weeks due to the health challenges he was facing.
 He will be deeply missed by the whole League of Ireland community.
-May I express my deepest sympathy and condolences to Ollie's wife Anita, his children Emma, Anthony, Brendan, Conor and David, to all of his family who have made such an extraordinary contribution to the game, and to all of his players, colleagues, friends and fans throughout the country."
+May I express my deepest sympathy and condolences to Ollie's wife Anita, his children Emma, Anthony, Brendan, Conor and David, to all of his family who have made such an extraordinary contribution to the game, and to all of his players, colleagues, friends and fans throughout the country.